Pros and Cons of Being an Authorized User on a Credit Card

 To see rates & fees for American Express cards mentioned on this page, visit the links provided below:

-For Capital One products listed on this page, some of the above benefits are provided by third parties such as Visa® or Mastercard® and may vary by product.
-See the respective Guide to Benefits for details, as certain terms, conditions, and exclusions apply.
+For Capital One products listed on this page, some of the benefits may be provided by Visa® or Mastercard® and may vary by product.
+See the respective Guide to Benefits for details, as terms and exclusions apply

-The information related to the Capital One SavorOne Cash Rewards Credit Card, U.S. Bank Altitude® Go Visa Signature® Card and Wells Fargo Active Cash® Card has been collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Capital One SavorOne Cash Rewards Credit Card, U.S. Bank Altitude® Go Visa Signature® Card and Wells Fargo Active Cash® Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply.

 The content above is not provided by any issuer.
 Any opinions expressed are those of LendingTree alone and have not been reviewed, approved, or otherwise endorsed by any issuer.
 The offers and/or promotions mentioned above may have changed, expired, or are no longer available.
 Check the issuer's website for more details.